openstack/manila-specs/specs/ocata/manila-share-revert-to-snapshot.rst

 The community decided to place a share in a 'snapshotting' state while taking a snapshot in order to prevent multiple simultaneous snapshot operations.
-The revert-to-snapshot feature depends on this work being completed first.
+Complete correctness of the revert-to-snapshot feature depends on this work being completed, although they could merge in any order.

 Also, determining which snapshot is the latest requires a database query that sorts by a timestamp (the created_at field on the snapshot object).